SupaeroDataScience/SupaeroDataScience.github.io/docs/students.md

 - have you applied to a project with one of the program's professors or their teams (for example in [SuReLI](https://sureli.github.io))?
 - did you get in touch with the academic staff early enough?

-There is no "perfect combo" to insure your spot in the program, other than hard work, great results, autonomy and motivation.
+There is no perfect CV to ensure a spot in the program, other than hard work, great results, autonomy, and motivation.

 ## For other ISAE-SUPAERO students

 There is no link between the other curricula and the Data Science program so far.
 If you believe you should join us, get in touch with the head of the program you're enrolled in.
+You are encouraged to use the materials on this site to deepen your knowledge of Data Science.

 ## For non-ISAE-SUPAERO students